(one synonym : Polyommatus coelestis Drapier, 1819)

 They pupate communally in their web, amongst the foliage of the foodplant.
 The individual pupae are black and shiny, with orange between segments.
 Naomi Pierce at Harvard has found that the caterpillars and pupae make chirping noises used to communicate to each other and to their attendant ants.
 The pupae have a length of about 1.3 cms.

-The adult is metallic blue in colour with black wing margins.
-A small black bar occurs at the end of the cell on each fore wing.
-Each hind wing is extended into a black tail, and is decorated with two orange spots and some thin white lines.
-The undersurfaces of the wings are creamy fawn, marked with black lines of various lengths.
-The undersides have black termens with pale orange-brown subterminal bands, and bright orange patches to mark each tornus.
+The male adult is metallic greenish-blue in colour with black wing margins.
+A small black bar occurs at the end of the cell on each forewing.
+Each hindwing is extended into a black tail, and is decorated with two orange spots and some thin white lines.
+The female is similar except for whitish central areas on the wings.

 The coloured tails of the butterfly look like white-tipped antennae on bright red/orange and black colourings which, with wings folded (the habitual posture) makes the back end of the butterfly look like the front end (the actual head and antennae being quite bland).
 This is perhaps a decoy perhaps in case of bird strike.